 Obstacles to Further Development or Deployment of CCS

-- High Cost: Deploying CCS requires large incremental investments in capital equipment and higher operating costs.
+- Deploying CCS requires large incremental investments in capital equipment and higher operating costs.

 Policy Options to Help Promote CCS

-- Price on Carbon: Policies that place a price on GHG emissions, such as cap and trade, would discourage investments in traditional fossil-fuel use and spur investments in a range of clean energy technologies, including CCS.
+- Policies that place a price on GHG emissions, such as cap and trade, would discourage investments in traditional fossil-fuel use and spur investments in a range of clean energy technologies, including CCS.

-- Incentivizing CCS and CO2-EOR: Federal and state-level incentives can foster the initial, large-scale CCS projects that are needed to fully demonstrate the technology.
+- Federal and state-level incentives can foster the initial, large-scale CCS projects that are needed to fully demonstrate the technology.
 At the federal level, Section 45Q tax credits provide $10 per metric ton of CO2 stored through enhanced oil recovery and $20 per metric ton of CO2 stored through deep saline formations.
-The National Enhanced Oil Recovery Initiative recommends modifications to improve the functionality and financial certainty of the existing 45Q tax credit, as well as the introduction of a larger, competitively awarded tax credit for captured carbon dioxide for use in EOR.
+The National Enhanced Oil Recovery Initiative recommends an expansion of the existing 45Q tax credit for capturing carbon dioxide for use in EOR, as well as modifications to improve the functionality and financial certainty of 45Q tax credits.
 The Initiative also recommends U.S. states to consider incentives such as allowing cost recovery through the electricity rate base for CCS power projects; including CCS under electricity portfolio standards; offering long-term off-take agreements for the products of a CCS project; and providing supportive tax policy for CCS or CO2-EOR projects.

-- Setting GHG Emissions Rates: Policymakers can enact regulations that require CCS via a new source performance standard for power plants or a low-carbon performance standard (similar to the renewable portfolio standards that many states already have).
-In 2012, the EPA proposed new greenhouse gas emissions standards for new power plants, which would likely require new coal-fired power plants to meet emissions standards by including CCS technology.
+- Policymakers can enact regulations that require CCS via a new source performance standard for power plants or a low-carbon performance standard (similar to the renewable portfolio standards that many states already have).
+In 2013, the EPA proposed new greenhouse gas emissions standards for new power plants, which would likely require new coal-fired power plants to meet emissions standards by including CCS technology.